Reyes hits tiebreaking inside-the-park HR, Tigers beat Jays

 DETROIT (AP) — Victor Reyes hit a pinch-hit tiebreaking inside-the-park home run in the eighth inning and the Detroit Tigers held on to beat the Toronto Blue Jays 2-1 on Friday night.

 Reyes, hitting for Zack Short, led off the inning with a sinking drive to center.
 Josh Palacios missed a diving attempt at the catch and the ball rolled to the wall.
-Reyes tried to catch the Blue Jays off guard by hitting third base at full speed, and the aggressive baserunning paid off as Reyes slid safely under a high relay throw to the plate.
+Reyes hit third base at full speed, and the aggressive baserunning paid off as Reyes slid safely under Marcus Semien’s high relay throw to the plate.

+“I’m happy, because that’s the first one of my career and we got the win,” Reyes said through a translator.
+“But (third-base coach) Santiago deserves all the credit — as soon as I came around second, I saw him waving me home, so I ran as fast as I could.”

+Blue Jays manager Charley Montoyo said he would discuss the play with his rookie centerfielder on Saturday.

 Reyes became the first major leaguer since 1961 (expansion era) to have a pinch-hit go-ahead inside-the-park home run, the Tigers said.
 Ben Oglivie is the only other Tigers player to hit a pinch-hit inside-the-park home run, on June 2, 1976.